inside.ewu.edu

 A survey of computer system architecture including levels of machine description, instruction sets, interrupt handling, memory hierarchies, I/O subsystems, and buses.

 CSCD 577.
-VIRTUAL REALITY AND DATA VISUALIZATION.
+VIRTUAL REALITY WITH COMPUTER GRAPHICS AND GAME ENGINES.
 4 Credits.

 Pre-requisites: CSCD 377 with ≥ C+ or MATH 231 ≥ C.